Rida Zouhir

-Rida Zouhir-Takedam (born November 23, 2003) is a Canadian professional soccer player who plays as a midfielder for MLS club D.C.
-United.
+Rida Zouhir-Takedam (born November 23, 2003) is a Canadian professional soccer player who plays as a midfielder for USL Championship club Loudoun United FC.

 Early life

 Zouhir began playing youth soccer with CS Braves D’Ahuntsic when he was five, quickly being moved up to playing with the eight-year olds.
 In 2016, he joined the Montreal Impact Academy.

 Club career

 CF Montréal

 On December 4, 2020, Zouhir signed his first homegrown contract with Montreal Impact, later renamed CF Montréal to begin in the 2021 season.
 Zouhir made his professional debut with Montreal in a 2–1 loss against DC United on August 8, 2021.
 He made his first start on October 27, 2021 in a Canadian Championship semi-final match against Forge FC and made his first MLS start on March 12, 2022 against New York City FC.
 In April 2023, he extended his contract through 2024, with a club option for 2025, and was sent on loan to San Antonio FC of the USL Championship.
 He scored his first professional goal with San Antonio FC on May 27, 2023 against New Mexico United.
 During the 2024 season, he was sent to play with the U23 team, before being loaned to the Birmingham Legion in the USL Championship in August.
 At the end of the season, Zouhir's contract option would not be exercised, ending his time with the club.